iiab/iiab/roles/proot_services/README.md

    The `sshd` service can be automated to start when Termux launches (see [Termux-services](https://wiki.Termux.com/wiki/Termux-services)).
 We recommend doing this only after improving login security using SSH keys.

-3. Access your Android phone.
+3. SSH to your Android phone.

    From your laptop or PC, connected to the same network as your Android phone, and knowing the phone’s IP address (e.g., `192.168.10.100`), run: